Top money-saving tips to help you shop smarter

 Best ways to save money on shopping

 For many of us, shopping takes up a large chunk of the monthly budget.
-Whether you’re looking to save money on food shopping, or trying to cut the cost of your online buying, we’ve pulled together a few tips to help you keep costs low.
+Whether you’re trying to save money on food shopping, or cut the cost of buying online, we’ve pulled together a few tips to help you.

 - Work out what you spend your money on.
 Make a list of everything you buy in a typical month.
-This will make it easier to work out where you can make cuts.
+This will make it easier to work out where you can cut back.

 - Shop around.
 Check out the competition and compare prices.
 For example, it might be cheaper to go to a different supermarket, or buy your electronics from a different website.